I mentioned on Instagram this weekend that I am one of those “weird” parents that get sad this time of year.

 But you get where I am coming from.

-No wonder those country artists write such damn good songs.
+No wonder those country artists write such damn pleasant songs.

 They are happy.